AdaCore/spark2014/lrm/source/subprograms.rst

 #.
 [A subprogram which has an explicit Global aspect specification
-   but lacks an explicit Depends aspect specification and, as yet, has no implmentation of its body is assumed to have the conservative ``dependency_relation`` that each member of the output set is dependent on every member of the input set.]
+   but lacks an explicit Depends aspect specification and, as yet, has no implementation of its body is assumed to have the conservative ``dependency_relation`` that each member of the output set is dependent on every member of the input set.]